thevoodjev/InjectRange/README.md

   safe against prompt injection.
 - The delimiter escape class is left open in the strict sample on purpose, so the diff has real movement to show.
-It is not a claim that the class is
+It is not a claim that the class is unclosable.

+## Design decisions

+**Test a local guard, not a live model.** Calling a model would make every run non-deterministic, slow, and dependent on network access and credentials, and the result would blur two questions: did the model behave, and did the filter work.
+InjectRange answers only the second, deliberately.
+A guard you declare in a file is reproducible, reviewable in a diff, and fully under your control, which is exactly what a regression range needs.
+The cost is that the tool says nothing about a model, and the limitations section states that plainly.

+**Report per class, not one score.** A single headline number hides which